 Mrs M Watson

-Hi, I’m Marie Watson and work part time in the fabulous Reception class with Mrs Shaw.
-I am the Reception leader and also the Deputy Head Teacher and SENDCo.
+Hi, I’m Marie Watson and I am the Reception leader, Deputy Head Teacher and SENDCo.
 I have been a teacher at St Francis for 20 years now and can honestly say that teaching in the Early Years is the best job in the world.

 The very cornerstone of teaching in EYFS is joy.
 Our Reception classroom is filled with laughter and smiles and is a fabulous place to be.